To access this brief on your smartphone, scan the QR code at the end of the brief.

 But what does civic engagement mean?

-Thomas Ehrlich, a former State Department special assistant, board member of the Corporation on National and Community Service, and author of Civic Responsibility and Higher Education offers the following definition:
+Thomas Ehrlich, author of Civic Responsibility and Higher Education, offers the following definition:

 “Civic engagement means working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes….